 Apart from the Project, two other SPP projects adjacent to the Project area, namely the G4-Bor-1 Solar Power Plant Project to be realized by Smart GES Enerji Üretim A.Ş. and G4-Bor-2 Solar Power Plant Project to be realized by Ecogreen Elektrik Enerji Üretim A.Ş., will be constructed.
-While the construction of the G4-Bor-2 Solar Power Plant Project has been initiated before the background noise level measurements, construction of the G4-Bor-1 Solar Power Plant Project has not been initiated yet.
-Based on that, baseline noise measurements already cover the pollutant emissions generated from the construction of the G4-Bor-2 Solar Power Plant Project.
-However, the project schedule, excavation amounts, construction technologies, and the number of machinery and equipment of G4-BOR-1 SPP ETL and G4-BOR-3 SPP ETL are not certain yet.
-On the other hand, G4-BOR-2 SPP ETL construction was already completed.
-Due to the lack of detailed information about these projects, it cannot be determined at this stage whether a certain exceedance can be expected in terms of air quality.
-However, due to similarities between projects in terms of both area and construction technologies, the number of machinery and equipment to be used in the infrastructure and superstructure constructions are assumed to be identical to the Project, and the expected cumulative impact of this planned project will be Low.
+Construction of the G4-Bor-2 Project has been started before the baseline measurements, which were conducted in January 2023.
+Therefore, the air quality impact of the G4-Bor-2 Project is already included in the baseline measurements, which are below the regulatory limit values.
+As per the schedules of three projects, the construction schedule of the three projects will overlap only 15 days.
+Additional mitigation measures were defined for this time period.
+Therefore, the expected cumulative impact of this planned project will be Low.

 On the other hand, gaseous emissions originating from the exhaust emissions due to fuel combustion in operation of the heavy-duty vehicles are calculated by using the Emission Standards Reference Guide published by USEPA.
 According to this guide, the major gaseous pollutants emitted from these types of vehicles are nitrogen oxides (NOx), carbon monoxide (CO) and non-methane hydrocarbons (NMHC).
-Within the scope of the Project, the amount of gaseous pollutants was calculated by using the emission factor presented in Section 7.1.1.1.1.
+Within the scope of the Project, the number of gaseous pollutants was calculated by using the emission factor presented in Section 7.1.1.1.1.
 All results are significantly below the national limit values.
 On the other hand, the project schedule, construction technologies, and number of machinery and equipment of G4-BOR-1 SPP ETL, G4-BOR-2 SPP ETL and G4-BOR-3 SPP ETL are not certain yet.
 However, due to similarities between projects in terms of both area and construction technologies, the number of machinery and equipment to be used in the infrastructure and superstructure constructions are assumed to be identical to the Project, and the expected cumulative impact with this planned projects will be Low.

-9.5.3 Terrestrial Biodiversity
+9.2.5.3 Terrestrial Biodiversity